+Are you considering an epilator for hair removal?
 There is a lot to learn about epilators, especially if you are starting out.
-Instead of making you hunt all over the web for some basic answers, we’ve got all the most common questions hanging out together.
+Instead of making you hunt all over the web for some basic answers about epilation, I’ve got all the most common questions hanging out together.
 Just click on a question to get the answer.

 An epilator is used to remove hair at the roots.
 Once hair is removed at the roots, it takes days or weeks to grow back, so epilator users have beautiful, hair-free skin longer.
 It works similar to waxing except epilation usually does not disturb the skin.

 In the late 1800’s, epilation was a medical term for any type of hair removal.
 It came from the French word for tweeze, which is, “épiler.”

 Hair removal in those days was more medically oriented than cosmetic, usually focused on removing ingrown hairs or hairs causing pain or functional impairment.
 There were many contraptions used to do this, including tweezers called, “epilation forceps,” which sounds a bit terrifying, if you ask me.

 Early in the 1900’s, business people started to see the commercial potential of hair removal.
 Hair removal for cosmetic reasons became en vogue and beauticians dubbed “epilation specialists” began opening hair removal salons for women.

 In the 1980’s, mechanical hair removal machines called epilators were invented in Israel.
 Since then, the term epilation has been used more and more to specifically refer to removing hair with these machines.
 However, any type of hair removal that removes hair by the roots can be referred to as epilation.
 This includes removing hair with chemicals or physically.

 On this site, however, the term refers to removing hair with an epilator unless otherwise specified.

 Epilator and depilator are often used interchangeably to describe hair removal products.
 However, if we are going to get specific about semantics, epilation and depilation describe two very different things.